Introduction -contractor Self Assessment tax return guide

-Most contractors do not have a complex HMRC tax return.
-Therefore, what is an SA tax return, and how do you complete your Self-Assessment?
-Notably, most contractors and small business owners will have a salary, dividends, and perhaps some personal bank interest.
+Most limited company contractors do not have a complex HMRC tax return.
+Therefore, what is an SA tax return, and how do you complete your Self Assessment?
+Notably, most professionals with their own contractor limited company and small business owners will have a salary, dividends, and perhaps some personal bank interest.
 When this is the scenario, your return will not be too complex.
 However, your contractor tax return will take longer to complete if you have other income such as rental profits, foreign income, investment income, Capital Gains Tax transactions, etc.

 To sum up, it is good tax return advice and up to you to:

 - Ensure that all other details on your return are correct; and